List of The Gifted characters: Clarice Fong / Blink

-Clarice Fong (portrayed by Jamie Chung) is a "sarcastic, lively" mutant with teleportation powers.
+Clarice Fong (portrayed by Jamie Chung) is a "sarcastic, lively" mutant with teleportation powers, who goes by Blink.

 Chung was cast as Blink, a popular mutant from the comics, in February 2017.
 An "independently minded" member of the mutant underground, Blink begins the series using her abilities as "a way out of situations she doesn't want to be in", but her abilities and relationship to them evolve throughout the series.
-While discussing Asian representation in film, and television on series such as Fresh Off the Boat, Chung, who is Korean-American, credits both her casting and the earlier casting of Fan Bingbing as Blink (a character not portrayed as Asian in the comics) in X-Men: Days of Future Past to "the flexibility that 20th Century Fox has with turning these comic book characters into something a bit more reflective."
+While discussing Asian representation in film, and television on series such as Fresh Off the Boat, Chung, who is Korean-American, credits both her casting and the earlier casting of Fan Bingbing as Blink (a character not portrayed as Asian in the comics) in X-Men: Days of Future Past to "the flexibility that 20th Century Fox has with turning these comic book characters into something a bit more reflective", with Chung's portrayal intended to be younger version of Bingbing's incarnation of the character, with the same original surname ("Fong") created for the character in the film, replacing their comic book surname ("Ferguson").
 Chung wears heavy-duty contact lenses to portray Blink's mutant green eyes, and also has pink markings on her face; as the character's abilities grow, more markings are added, adding more similarity to the comic book character's appearance.